 The latest edition of World Ark should be hitting mailboxes around the country this week, but don't worry: You can get a jumpstart on reading right here.

 In this issue we address the problem that too often hunger and poverty are overlooked in this land of plenty, and tell you howHeifer's new projects in Appalachia and the Arkansas Delta are addressing these pressing problems.
-Read how Heifer is planting Seeds of Change in these regions.
+Read how Heifer is changing lives using our domestic program in these regions.

 Though we've just celebrated Mother's Day, we put together a photo essay honoring Heifer mothers.
 In nearly each project we visit, mothers tell us how the life-giving gifts and training from Heifer have allowed them to care for their children and families in ways they never before dreamed.
 You can see the slideshow and learn about just some of the remarkable women in our projects here.